 Health researchers use a measure called the Socio-Demographic Index (SDI) to evaluate a country’s level of development.
-Countries are given a grade that shows their level of development based on factors such as overall income and education.
+Countries are given a grade that shows their development level based on factors such as overall income and education.
 High SDI countries include the United States, the Czech Republic, and South Korea; low SDI countries include Chad, Nepal, and Papua New Guinea.
 The SDI is unique in that it doesn’t use overall health as a factor in its analysis.
-This exclusion makes the SDI a useful tool for health researchers because with health taken out of the picture, they can compare different countries and find out which factors help good health outcomes and which ones hinder them.
+That exclusion makes it a useful tool for health researchers because with health taken out of the picture, they can compare different countries and find out which factors help good health outcomes and which ones hinder them.

-So what does this mean?
-People in wealthy countries tend to have better access to health care, which makes dealing with chronic diseases easier, so deaths from chronic diseases are decreasing there.
-People in wealthy countries are also more likely to have access to preventive health care and thus be aware of risk factors such as high blood pressure or cholesterol, which can be managed before they can cause heart disease.
+So what does that mean?
+People in wealthy countries tend to have better access to health care, which makes dealing with chronic diseases easier, so deaths from chronic diseases are decreasing in those places.
+People in wealthy countries are more likelier to have access to preventive health care and thus be aware of risk factors such as high blood pressure or cholesterol, which can be managed before they cause heart disease.

 Middle SDI countries, such as Brazil, and low-middle SDI countries, such as Myanmar, aren’t there yet.
-As these countries develop, their citizens become exposed to unhealthy lifestyle changes—think more sedentary office jobs or access to cheap fast-food options—that often accompany a country’s development.
-These lifestyle changes amplify the conditions that contribute to an increased risk of heart disease.
-And because access to health care tends to be more limited in these countries, the risk is magnified.
+As those countries develop, their citizens become exposed to unhealthy lifestyle changes—think more sedentary office jobs or access to cheap fast-food options—that often accompany a country’s advancement.
+Such lifestyle changes amplify the conditions that help increase the risk of heart disease.
+And because access to health care tends to be more limited in those countries, the risk is magnified.

 Age as a Challenge

-Dementia is defined as the loss of or reduction in brain functions such as memory, decision-making, and even language.
+Dementia is the loss of or reduction in brain functions such as memory, decision-making, and even language.
 It occurs when healthy nerve cells in the brain deteriorate, lose connections with other brain cells, and die.